‘Roseanne’ Revival: See Returning Guest Stars James Pickens Jr., Natalie West, And More In New Promo

 Roseanne fans are finally getting a first look at some of the returning guest stars set to appear on the revival of the ABC comedy.
 It has been more than 20 years since Roseanne viewers have seen some of the members of the Conner clan’s squad, but now it’s time to welcome back Chuck, Crystal, and Nancy with open arms.

 TV Guide posted a sneak peek promo that shows Grey’s Anatomy veteran James Pickens Jr. making his return as Dan Conner’s (John Goodman) poker-playing pal Chuck in an upcoming episode of the Roseanne revival.
-In the promo, which you can see below, Chuck appears to be sitting in a bar—perhaps the Lobo Lounge?
+In the promo, which you can see below, Chuck appears to be sitting in a bar — perhaps the Lobo Lounge?

 The teaser trailer also included clips of the arrival of Roseanne alum Natalie West, who plays Roseanne and Jackie’s (Roseanne Barr, Laurie Metcalf) bestie Crystal on the show.
 West portrayed the sisters’ high school friend and co-worker at Wellman Plastics in the early seasons of the original Roseanne series, and her character later married Dan’s father Ed (Ned Beatty), making her Roseanne’s stepmother-in-law.

 Sandra Bernhard, who plays family friend Nancy, is also seen in the new promo.
-Bernhard’s character was married to Arnie (played By Roseanne Barr’s real-life ex, Tom Arnold) in the 1990s Roseanne episodes, but she eventually came out as a lesbian.
+Bernhard’s character was married to Arnie (played by Roseanne Barr’s real-life ex, Tom Arnold) in the 1990s Roseanne episodes, but she eventually came out as a lesbian.

 In addition to the familiar fan favorites, the Roseanne revival will introduce actor Christopher Lloyd as Lou, Beverly Harris’ (Estelle Parsons) new boyfriend.
 In the promo clip, the Back to the Future alum says he would have mistaken Roseanne and Jackie to be Bev’s sisters.